 Yield: 1 x 8 inch tart

 A classic French Tart is a beautiful thing.
 I first fell in love with tarts, like truly developed an affinity for them, when I was in my early 20s (before culinary school) watching food network TV all winter.
 Specifically French Food at Home with Laura Calder.
 Her cooking style had a pretty big impact on me.
 It was for me visually stunning, and at the time exactly the type of food I was really wanting to make in my own kitchen.
 There was a comfort to her food but also an elegance.
 I own all or most of her cookbooks and she goes into detail about tart bases in at least 2 of them.
 Different recipes for creamy tarts, fruit tarts, and galettes.
 Some you press in the tart pan in pieces, others you want to roll out with your rolling pin.
 Mix your dough by hand, or in a food processor.
-So I guess all of this is what runs through my mind when I think about any kind of French Tart.
+So, I guess all of this is what runs through my mind when I think about any kind of French Tart.

 Ingredients:

-Hey!
-I'm Trisha Archives
+Author I'm Trisha Archives

-May 2022
+May 2024

 |